Understand the changing landscape of mental health

 As a graduate, you will have knowledge of cutting-edge applied neuroscience which has the power to transform mental health practice across a wide range of disciplines.
 Other important areas of focus in the program are youth mental health, advanced neuroimaging, and suicide prevention.

 The Graduate Certificate of Mental Health and Neuroscience is designed to be studied part time, this program is ideal for existing health professionals who are interested in developing their understanding and knowledge in emerging aspects of mental health and neuroscience.

-This program is also suitable as a pathway to higher degree research, or to the Master of Mental Health and Neuroscience (available 2021 subject to final approval).
+This program is also suitable as a pathway to higher degree research, or to the Graduate Diploma in Mental Health and Neuroscience (available 2021 subject to final approval).

 To be considered for admission, candidates would normally be required to hold an undergraduate degree (AQF Level 7), or equivalent, from a recognised higher education institution in a relevant discipline, as determined by the Program Coordinator.
 Examples of relevant disciplines include science, medical science, nursing, medicine, psychology, health science and pharmacy.